jbcodeforce/ML-studies/docs/genAI/index.md

     * Data augmentation to improve data set quality.
 Keep the privacy of original data sources, and help trains other models: generate image of rusted pumps to train an anomaly detection model on pumps.
     * Propose some supply chain scenario

-* Uber has [conducted Hackathon using genAI](https://www.uber.com/blog/the-transformative-power-of-generative-ai/) and identified that all SDLC phases are impacted by Generative AI usages, including: capturing complete specifications faster, explain existing code, generating UI code, automate refactoring (?), unit test generation or e2e for mobile app, review code, code relationship map automatically created from call stacks, PR and code review automation, code documentation generation based on PRs.
+* Uber has [conducted Hackathon using genAI](https://www.uber.com/blog/the-transformative-power-of-generative-ai/) and identified that all Software Development Life Cycle phases are impacted by Generative AI usages, including: capturing complete specifications faster, explain existing code, generating UI code, automate refactoring (?), unit test generation or e2e for mobile app, review code, code relationship map automatically created from call stacks, PR and code review automation, code documentation generation based on PRs.
 But LLMs may generate buggy code, as well as spreading error-prone code pattern.

 * [Generative Adversarial Networks](https://towardsai.net/p/l/gans-for-synthetic-data-generation) are used to limit the risk of adversarial manipulation in deep learning image recognition.
 It attempts to generate fake data that looks real by learning the features from the real data.

 It would be difficult to find any business use-case where a base FM can be used effectively.
 Added techniques are needed to be useful in enterprise, like RAG, fine tuning, new training.

-The [Huggingface LLM leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is a good information about model quality for some use cases.
+The [Huggingface LLM leader board](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is a good information about model quality for some use cases.

 ### Industries

 * Supply chain by improving the visibility to multi-tier supplier performance concerns, understand where risk can be found in the supply chain.
-* Nonconformance/quality dispositioning, by identifying root cause of nonconformance, and prescribe resolutions.
+* Nonconformance/quality disposition, by identifying root cause of nonconformance, and prescribe resolutions.
 * Engineering cost optimization by reusing common parts across platforms.
 * Automation for proofreading, updating databases, managing ads campaigns, analyzing customer reviews, monitoring social media platforms
 * Sentiment analysis.